robincarnahan/Test-Repo/index.md

 * I even added a special page for [Tech Randy](techrandy.html).

+* Greg then taught me how to [add dynamic content] (dynamicfeature.html) to an otherwise static website and how to [use an API] (addapi.html) to pull data into the website.

 It's still all very mysterious but nothing quite like...

 ![cat eclipse viewing](IMG_0528.JPG)